ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Experiments and Results

 The above results are based on the initial random selection of defective samples and are therefore expected to vary with different seeds during dataset generation.
 Extensive hyperparameter tuning and statistical analysis are left for future research.
-In addition, the distribution of available area and points defect groups is imbalanced, due to reasons of availablility (Table \ref{tabA1}).
+In addition, the distribution of available "area" and "points" defect groups is imbalanced, due to limited availability (Table \ref{tabA1}).

+While this approach avoids the need for a trained generative model, hyperparameter tuning of the defect synthesis algorithm can be elaborate, and the diversity of synthesized defects remains limited.

+Depending on data availability and deployment stage, more recent approaches such as generative models or vision language models \cite{xu2025survey} could be integrated as synthesis modules within this adaptable closed-set approach.
+A combination of model-free approaches (e.g. based on Perlin masks \cite{Perlin.1985}) with model-based approaches (e.g. diffusion-based models \cite{Gui.2025}) could further enhance feature diversity.
+ISP-AD therefore provides a benchmark, with its additional fault-free data splits enabling the investigation of emerging synthetization methods (see Section~\ref{append}).